 The Arensky Chamber Orchestra was formed in 2009 from the top young professional musicians in London.

 Led by conductor William Kunhardt, they have rapidly gained a name for combining a dare-devil attitude to music-making with a passion for reimagining the way classical music concerts are presented.
 Besides countless concerts and festival appearances in the UK, they have given two highly acclaimed seasons at London’s Cadogan Hall.
-Other highlights include collaborations with the Royal College of Art, Actor/Baritone/Cellist Matthew Sharp, and international artists such as Benjamin Grovsenor, Clio Gould, Andrew Haveron, Jennifer Pike and Philip Higham, as well as concert broadcasts on Classic FM.
+The ACO is currently collaborating with artist-in-residence Matthew Sharp - 'virtuoso of the arts' (The Times) and international cellist, singer and actor - whilst previous partnerships include collaborations with the Royal College of Art, and international artists such as Benjamin Grovsenor, Clio Gould, Andrew Haveron, Jennifer Pike and Philip Higham, as well as concert broadcasts on Classic FM.

 The ACO is classical music for the 21st century.